Do you remember the last truly awesome party you attended?

 - Find out what your audience is already addicted to.
 Study the paths and actions people take (or don’t take) when they visit your site using a tool like Google Analytics.
 Do more of what works and less of what doesn’t.

 - Learn to seduce your readers, slowly.
-Instead of being a know-it-all jerk or a pushy salesman, realize that building a successful blog will be a product of building great relationships – because, as in real life, genuinely rewarding relationships are addictive.
+Instead of being a know-it-all jerk or a pushy salesman, realize that building a successful blog will be a product of building great relationships and strong affiliations – because, as in real life, genuinely rewarding relationships are addictive.

 6. They know when to shut up and let others speak